Azure/autorest.java/docs/generate/dataplane-customization.md

 Generated client methods accept and produce `BinaryData` for request payload and response body.
 For frequently invoked methods, one can customize them for better user-experience.

-AutoRest Java `generate-models` option is provided to generate models from OpenAPI specs, to `implementation.models` package.
-They are provided only as reference.

 ### Model as Response Body

 Here is an [example](https://github.com/weidongxu-microsoft/azure-sdk-for-java/commit/bb9de3dd39e6327998fdc61c55c870f3b9b850bd) of the modification of client to support `DataFeedDetail` as response of paged operation.